rahulmllvrp/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

-Given below are instructions to test the app manually.
+Given below are instructions to test AbsolutSin-ema manually.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.